shawnLeeZX/daily_tools/README.md

 ## djvu_2_pdf.sh
 The script converts document from djvu format to pdf format.
-The most important feature is that it keeps the text layer of djvu file so you could highlight text!
+The most important feature is that it keeps the text layer of djvu file so you could highlight text in your new pdf!
 This is very important for serious reading of books.